 Due to severity of the behavior, the student may be considered, according to the school's MTSS (Multi-Tiered Systems of Support) plan, for interventions to support the behavior development of the student.

-These interventions may include the following: Washington Elemetary School District No. 6 - 2024-2025
+Washington Elemetary School District No. 6 - 2025-2026